MovieMaker93/flux-portfolio-image/README.md

 # Flux-portfolio-image

-Flux is a opensource project that implements GitOps behaviour.
+Flux is an open-source project that implements GitOps behavior.
 My flux customization is based on the official image update guide that you can find on [flux](https://fluxcd.io/docs/guides/image-update/).
 My scope is to create a simple CI/CD flow for my blog and portfolio site ([portfolio](https://github.com/MovieMaker93/hugo-arm-site)).
-Basically I had the necessity to update my docker image in the deploy manifest everytime tag image version was updated, so I created this image update scanning with flux.
+I needed to update my docker image in the deploy manifest every time the tag image version was updated, so I created this image update scanning with flux.
 This is my deploy manifest used for my blog/portfolio site:
 ```yaml
 apiVersion: apps/v1